▼

 You have to work closely with the editor-in-chief.
 Simply put, your job is to make his texts look cool.

-You have to understand the message he wants to carry.
+You have to understand the message he wants to carry. - DESIGN the layout with a clear visual organization.

 Don’t go too far.